Stop navigating from one website to another, and read ALL the information you need before you leave home.

 Why is water so important to the city?
 First of all because Seville is one of the few cities in Spain where the river is navigable.
 Also, because in the times of the Spanish Empire (15th and 16th centuries), all wealth and treasures from the American colonies were held here.

-Finally, the last room is named ‘Historical visions of Seville’ where two interactive screens will help you understand the city’s evolution along the centuries, using the Guadalquivir river and the navigation as the main subjects.
+Finally, the last room is named ‘Historical views of Seville’ where two interactive screens will help you understand the city’s evolution along the centuries, using the Guadalquivir river and the navigation as the main subjects.
+Tactile screens illustrate the same viewpoint changing through the centuries demonstrating the evolving relationship between the city, its people and the Guadalquivir River.

 The target audience of this museum is mainly children.
 If you want to introduce them to the thrilling universe of pirates and sea exploration, many of the displays will give them hints of what was to be on a ship crossing the Atlantic on their way to America.
 The cartoon videos at the first room are particularly interesting.